 The Education Commission is committed to creating a Learning Generation by transforming education systems so that all children can be in school and learning within a generation.
-The Commission is focused on four areas:
+The Commission is focused on four areas as well as coordinating platforms for global collaboration:

 An education workforce for the future